nuxt/website-v2/content/en/guides/features/loading.md

 ## Disable the Progress Bar

-If you don't want to display the progress bar between the routes, simply add `loading: false` in your `nuxt.config.js` file:
+If you don't want to display the progress bar between the routes add `loading: false` in your `nuxt.config.js` file:

 ```js
 export default {